-The originator of this form of therapy was the psychologist Albert Ellis and his Rational Emotive Behavioral Therapy REBT, later the psychiatrist Aaron Beck developed what is now called Cognitive behavior therapy CBT and used to treat almost every disorder thinkable.
+The originator of this form of therapy was the psychologist Albert Ellis and his Rational Emotive Behavioral Therapy REBT, later the psychiatrist Aaron Beck developed what is now called Cognitive Behaviour Therapy CBT and used to treat almost every disorder thinkable.

 A = Activating events or triggers

 Basically speaking most human beings will have two primary goals, to survive and to be happy.
-Events can activate negative thoughts, feelings and behavior that threaten these goals.
+Events can activate negative thoughts, feelings and behaviour that threaten these goals.

-E.g. not all people will develop the same thinking and reactions around the same events.
+For example, not all people will develop the same thinking and reactions around the same events.
 Why?
-Because we all have deferent thresholds, which are mainly based on our biological make-up, culture, life experiences, levels of education and so on.
+Because we all have different thresholds, which are mainly based on our biological make-up, culture, life experiences, levels of education and so on.
 Therefore, knowing your A’s will help you to know where your threshold lies, and what pushes your buttons.

 Events activate our core beliefs about ourselves, and also our supporting or reinforcing beliefs about the world and other people.

-E.g. you may have lost your job or a relationship, and in order to make sense of this event you may interpret it as an act against you.
+For example, you may have lost your job or a relationship, and in order to make sense of this event, you may interpret it as an act against you.
 Now you are left with the choice between believing that your interpretation is true or untrue, e.g. “because you are bad or the others are bad” this leads to consequences for you, reinforcing your old negative belief system or getting angry, acting out, drinking and so on.

 As stated earlier, the way we “feel and act” after experiencing a difficult activating event will be heavily dependent on our personal interpretation and our beliefs about our interpretations.

-In CBT we see two kind of negative emotions: One we call healthy negative emotions;
+In CBT we see two kinds of negative emotions:

-Also if our fight or flight defense mechanism is triggered by an activating event and then our negative thinking about the event makes it worse, we tend to lose control in the short term.
+Also, if an activating event triggers our fight or flight defence mechanism and our negative thinking about the event makes it worse, we tend to lose control in the short term.

 Another way is Socratic questioning; being your own detective looking for the facts and evidence.